denodrivers/postgres/docs/README.md

 ##### Why use template strings?

-Template strings map to prepared statements, which protects your queries against SQL injection to a certain degree (see https://security.stackexchange.com/questions/15214/are-prepared-statements-100-safe-against-sql-injection).
+Template string queries get executed as prepared statements, which protects your SQL against injection to a certain degree (see https://security.stackexchange.com/questions/15214/are-prepared-statements-100-safe-against-sql-injection).

-However, they are also they are easier to write and read than plain SQL queries and are more compact than using the query arguments.
+Also, they are easier to write and read than plain SQL queries and are more compact than using the `QueryOptions` interface

-Template strings can turn the following
+For example, template strings can turn the following:

 ```ts
 await client.queryObject({